beast001/task-manager-demo/README.md

 # Laravel Task Manager

 This project is a Task Manager built using Laravel and Livewire.
 It provides a simple yet effective way to manage tasks and track their progress.
+Its a single page application developed with livewire.
+Access the deployed site [here](http://coalitiontechnologies.rf.gd/)

 ## Features